MarkusKgit/MonkeyBot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Have a look at our [Contributing guidelines](CONTRIBUTING.md) for more info.

+tl;dr:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)